 Trust me, they’ve seen it all before, and they’ve probably seen worse.
 If you get a note or a phone call home, you should initially assume nothing more than that the teacher wants to make you aware and work with you to find a solution.

 Get Your Child’s Point Of View

-So J and I talked about it.
+So, my son and I talked about him not doing classwork.
 He said “I like my teacher but I don’t like work” and I said “I know, it isn’t always fun especially when we don’t get a choice in the work we have to do.
-What part of the work do you like the least?” and J said “It’s too easy.
+What part of the work do you like the least?” and he said “It’s too easy.
 I don’t know why it takes everyone so long and I don’t even need to think about it.”
+That was eye-opening.

 Understanding your child’s strengths and weaknesses can really provide insight to the teacher for finding solutions.

 Plan What You’re Going To Say To The Teacher

 It can be hard to talk to teachers sometimes, especially if you’re feeling frustrated with them — but it is the best way to find solutions.